planetoftheweb/planetoftheweb.github.io/_site/toolbox/2021-11-24-WindiCSS-Review-and-demo-Ep13.md

 ## Simple.css

-This is quite possibly the simplest libray you'll find.
+This is quite possibly the simplest library you'll find.
 It's meant to give you a decent enough look with a minimal of markup.
 Whereas most CSS frameworks make you use complex CSS classes, this one assumes that you'll be using just regular markup.
 This is a good option if you just need to get something up quickly.

 - [Simple CSS](https://simplecss.org/)
 - spin something up very quick